About Great Districts for Great Teachers

 Will you announce more Great Districts for Great Teachers in the future?Plus

-We plan to announce the timing of subsequent rounds of Great Districts for Great Teachers soon.
-In the meantime, if you work for a district and would be interested in participating, please contact our team.
+While we do not plan to run another national competition, we continue to do evaluations of specific districts and regions.
+If you work for a district and would be interested in participating, please contact our team.

 For teachers and future teachers